mnmlstme/cre-a-tive-dev/projects/MyProject/WebComponents.md

 </template>
 ```

-To assign content to a named slot, we need to put it in an element that has a `slot` attribute.
-The value of the `slot` attribute needs to match the `name` attribute of a slot
-in the template.
-There can be at most one unnamed slot in a template definition.
-Any untagged text, or elements with no `slot` attribute, will be added to
-the unnamed slot, it it exists.

 We are using `<span>` for the slot value, because the `<slot>` occurs in the middle of text.
 Using something other than a span may change the styling or even result in invalid markup.